top of page

 • Frequent and structured endurance training is necessary

-• Cross Country races, bike marathons or records in downhill descend meters per day are your thing
+• Exhausting and very long day tours, bike marathons, or records in downhill descend meters per day are your thing.

 The effect of a climb on a technical trail versus a climb on a road on the endurance requirements is not captured here.
 We take it into account for each tour individually.